MahrRah/flux-reconciliation-windows-sample/Sample1/README.md

 # `flux-maintanance-windows-sample`

-The sample for edge-01 shows how an edge device is only managed during a maintenance window.
+The sample for edge-01 shows how an edge device is only managed during a reconciliation window.

 ## 1. Create `Source` controler